 - developing related service management procedures for the ordering, safeguarding and delivery of cryptographic key and equipment in support of cryptographic solutions

 - providing advice and guidance on the management and security of cryptographic keys and equipment used to cryptographically secure a telecommunications network for classified and protected information

-The following is a list of the major families of devices that are approved by the Cyber Centre:
+The following is a list of the major families of devices that are approved by CSE: